sebastien-bouffier/Bidoo/README.md

 ## Last changes

+04/04/18 : A big thanks to all the people who helped and supported for the 0.6 transition.
+Let's make music now!!!

 0.6.1

-Should compile on all platforms.

 LoURdE coefficients display.

 dFUZE freeverb portage with first attempt to make a shimmer hack.

-TiARE fix on phase calculation.
+TiARE phase calculation fix.

 antN sample rate conversion according to engine sample rate ... working ... but needs to be improved.